ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `ciphers`: A whitelist of ciphers for TLS termination.
 These ciphers must be in the BoringSSL format.
     - `cname_flattening`: Follow a CNAME to where it points and return that IP address instead of the CNAME record.
        By default, only flatten the CNAME at the root of your domain.
-    - `email_obfuscation`: Encrypt email adresses on your web page from bots while keeping them visible to humans.
+    - `email_obfuscation`: Encrypt email addresses on your web page from bots while keeping them visible to humans.
     - `opportunistic_onion`: Allow legitimate users of Tor Browser to access your websites.
     - `hotlink_protection`: Protect your images from off-site linking.
     - `http2`: Accelerate your website with HTTP/2.